biomchen/vicuna-deployment/README.md

 # Vicuna-finetune-deployment

-This is the rep of detailed steps about the deployment of the vicuna model and its finetuning steps.
+This is the rep of detailed steps about the deployment of the vicuna model using `fastchat`.

 ### Vicuna model
 https://github.com/thisserand/FastChat